lmc2179/lmc2179.github.io/drafts/isoelastic.md

 The above analysis is, when you get down to it, mostly algebra.
 It's useful algebra to be sure, but it is really just repeated manipulation of the functional form $\alpha x ^ \beta$.

-we should not mistake analytical convenience for truth
+we should not mistake analytical convenience for truth; we need to check both the goodness of fit of the model to the data at hand, and consider the causal assumptions that our counterfactuals rest on

 # outro